 Freezing herbs is easy, even if you have a small freezer.
 The simplest way to freeze herbs is to spread dry, clean whole or chopped leaves onto a baking sheet, freeze overnight, and put the frozen herbs into sealed containers in the freezer for later use.
 Frozen herbs prepared this way last for months before they start to get tired-looking.
 I like to freeze chives for sprinkling on baked potatoes in the dead of winter, when my herb patch is locked under snow.
+(Here are 7 foods you should be freezing but probably aren't.)

 For longer storage, freeze herbs by snipping leaves into small bits, packing the bits into an empty ice-cube tray, filling about ¾ full with water, and freezing; one measured tablespoon of herbs per cube is a good amount.
 The next day, top off with water and freeze again (this covers the floating bits with ice to prevent freezer burn).
 Pop the finished cubes into a sealed container in the freezer.
 Drop frozen cubes into soups, stews, and such, for fresh-cut flavor.